bsweger/pyprefab/README.md

 [ruff](https://docs.astral.sh/ruff/) for linting (optional)
 - GitHub workflow that automatically runs code checks, tests, and a test coverage report
-- GitHub workflows to publish the package to TestPyPI and PyPI
+- GitHub workflow for publishing the package to PyPI

 ## Quickstart